davidrasm/MolEpi/_posts/tutorials/2024-01-15-bioinformatics-week2.markdown

 [alignment]: <https://sandbox.bio/tutorials/bowtie2-intro>

 ***Brain stretcher:*** For most well-studied pathogens we generally have access to previously assembled reference genomes.
-But what would would we do if we were sequencing a pathogen *de novo* for the first time?
+But what would we do if we were sequencing a pathogen *de novo* for the first time?

 ### Working with SAM/BAM files